-Are you considering residential remodel remodeling?
+Are you considering residential home remodeling?
 I have a list of 8 things you may want to consider before your home renovation or remodel.

 Every home in the world changes over time.
-Sometimes it feels like your house is just falling apart, and you must spend more money on repairs than you would like to.
-If this sounds familiar, then maybe it’s time for residential remodeling!
-But before you go out and buy all those new fixtures or flooring materials, there are things that you should consider first:
+Sometimes it feels like your house is just falling apart, and you must spend more money on a home repair than you would like.
+If this sounds familiar, then maybe it’s time for residential remodeling or home improvement projects!
+But before you go out and buy all those new fixtures or flooring materials, there are a few things that you should consider:

-The first thing you should consider is budgeting.
-The renovation cost ranges from $15,000 for painting and minor repairs to over $100,000 for significant structural changes like an addition.
+The first step is to determine your budget for the remodeling project.
+Most renovation costs range from $15,000 for painting and minor repairs to over $100,000 for significant construction projects like home additions or adding a new room.
 So, before you start buying new materials, think about whether you have enough money set aside to cover these costs.

-To avoid getting buried by debt afterward when it’s too late, make sure there are funds earmarked specifically for this endeavor.
-If you have no idea where to start from, you can click here for some tips on proper budgeting and planning for your bathroom needs.
+To avoid getting buried by debt and have peace of mind, be sure there are funds earmarked specifically for this endeavor.
+If you have no idea where to start, you can click here for some tips on proper budgeting and planning for your bathroom designs.